frankyonnetti/gravity-vscode-theme/README.md

 <img alt="New" src="https://yonnetti-sublime.s3.amazonaws.com/gravity-vscode/new.png" />

 Added <strong>macOS style scrollbars</strong> with rounded corners in release 0.1.6 using the [Custom CSS and JS Loader]() extension.
-Once installed, use the folloing path to the CSS:
+Once installed, use the following path to the CSS:

 ```json
 "vscode_custom_css.imports": [